 Cut Your Movie Budget (first things first. . .)

-Here’s a short video I put together for you with ways to cut your movie budget.
+Here’s a short video I put together (a few years back, but it’s still relevant) for you with ways to cut your movie budget.

 - Get more money.